ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Selects element within active model.
 (Marks the given selection as SELECTED).

 * **Parameters:**
-  - selection : The selection to update.
+  - selection: The selection to update.
     Can be given as string ‘sel0’ - ‘sel5’ or ‘all’ or can be given as ObjectSelection object such as
     - model.selection.
     - scene.active_set.